fbpx

 Mortgage Refinancing

-People who apply for a refinance loan want to change the terms of their mortgage, get lump sums of cash or restructure their finances to save money.
+People who apply for a refinance loan want to change the terms of their mortgage, alter their monthly payments, get lump sums of cash or restructure their finances to save money.

 If you choose a streamlined refinance, it'll take less time to approve your refinance.
 You may not need to go through income and credit score verification or a home appraisal.
 In some cases you can even borrow more than your home is worth.